-The Reduced Paid Leave Temporary Program Modification for COVID-19 (RPL for COVID-19) is a temporary expansion of the standard Reduced Paid Leave program which is available through December 31, 2020.
+The Reduced Paid Leave Temporary Program Modification for COVID-19 (RPL for COVID-19) is a temporary expansion of the standard Reduced Paid Leave program.
 This leave provides approved employees with a reduced salary of 50% of base pay (prior to payroll deductions) for their illness or their immediate family member’s illness related to COVID-19.
 The maximum benefit provided by RPL for COVID-19 is 10 business days (prorated by their full-time equivalency status-FTE) and is reduced by the number of days of Extended Illness Bank (EIB) used in the quarantine period.

 The RPL for COVID-19 and standard RPL programs are both managed by the HR Leave Center and provide job protection.
 However, the eligibility, administration and utilization of the programs are different.
 Approval for RPL for COVID-19 does not count as one of the two illness periods in a rolling 12-month period allowed by the standard RPL program.
 Similarly, leave approved for COVID-19 does not count towards the 12 weeks of Family Medical Leave (FML) unless the leave evolves into a serious medical condition covered by the FML.
 For questions, please call the HR Leave Center at 713-745-3652 (5-FMLA).

 To apply for RPL for COVID-19, employees must meet each of the following criteria:

 - Exhaust EIB or sick leave, and

 - Employee is subject to a federal, state or local quarantine or isolation order related to COVID-19.